Canadian IBD Nursing

 - Improving patient satisfaction

-2020 is the International Year of the Nurse!
-This year, the world is putting in extra effort to celebrate and advocate for nurses.
-In 2020 and every year, we want to shine a light on the impact IBD nurses make in the lives of their patients.
+2020 was the International Year of the Nurse!
+In 2021, we continue to shine a light on the impact IBD nurses make in the lives of their patients.

 CANIBD is a community of practice for nurses that are working in the field of IBD who help to ensure people of all ages living with IBD in Canada receive high-quality clinical nursing care within a multidisciplinary team.